BecooOn/stock-app/README.md

 ## Usage

-1. Admin Panel: Access the admin panel to manage the company's stock information.
+1. **Admin Panel**: Access the admin panel to manage the company's stock information.
-2. Product Management: Add, update, edit, or delete products as needed.
+2. **Product Management**: Add, update, edit, or delete products as needed.
-3. Graphical Insights: Use the graphing tools to visualize stock movements.
+3. **Graphical Insights**: Use the graphing tools to visualize stock movements.
-4. User Management: Manage user accounts and configure authorization settings.
+4. **User Management**: Manage user accounts and configure authorization settings.

 ## Project Skeleton